 5. Cat Litter Box – One great thing about cats is that they use their cat litter boxes.
 Sellers with pets keep the cat litter boxes clean and odor free.
 Change litter box once a day.
 Buyers should not see or smell a dirty cat litter box.

 6. Pet Odors – Not uncommon for pets to have accidents in the home.
 Want to turn a Buyer Off?
-Buyer opens front door.
+Buyer opens the front door.
 BLAM hit in the face by pet urine odors.
 Pet carpet stains should be professionally cleaned.
-This includes furniture, carpet and drapes.
-Worse case, carpet and drapes may have to be replaced.
+This includes furniture, carpet, and drapes.
+Worse case, carpet, and drapes may have to be replaced.
 Home should be pet-odor free.
 Pet odors not only come from pet accidents.
 Pets have pet odors.
 Bathe your pet.
 Pet will feel fresh and clean.
 There will be no pet body odor in the home.
 12 Tips How To Sell Home With Pets

 How to Remove Urine Stains

 Bleach – For outdoor concrete surfaces chlorine bleach will remove pet urine accidents.
+Do not use bleach to remove stains in home interiors.

 Pet Interior Damage: